Alloy Artifacts |

 The overall length is 9.0 inches, and the finish is cadmium plating.

-Fig. 10 shows an early Barcalo 8 inch adjustable wrench with a distinctive handle design, marked with "U.S.A." and "Barcalo-Buffalo" forged into the paneled shank, with "8 Inch" and "Drop-Forged" forged into the reverse.
+Fig. 9 shows a later Barcalo 8 inch adjustable wrench with a distinctive paneled handle, marked with "U.S.A." and "Barcalo-Buffalo" forged into the front panels, with "8 Inch" and "Drop-Forged" forged into the back panels.

 The overall length is 8.0 inches, and the maximum opening is 1.0 inches.
 The finish is plain steel, with traces of black paint in the handle panels.